coopTilleuls/CoopTilleulsForgotPasswordBundle/docs/index.md

 }
 ```

-**For version >= 1.5.0**

-If you need to manage forgotten password for many users, you'll have to create a PasswordToken entity for each user:
+> Note: If you need to manage forgotten password for many users, you'll have to create a `PasswordToken` entity for each user:

 ```php
 // src/Entity/PasswordToken.php